kim-company/membrane_ffmpeg_transcoder/README.md

 # Membrane.FFmpeg.Transcoder
-Membrane plugin to transcode video into different qualities using FFmpeg and Exile as backends.
+Membrane plugin to transcode video into different qualities using FFmpeg and Exile.

 ## Requirements
 - ffmpeg